Azure/Copilot-For-Security/Sample Prompts/Microsoft Intune/Readme.md

 ## User and Device Specific Queries
 - Tell me about devices for **_`<Username>`_**?
 - Show me the devices for **_`<Username>`_**?
-- How are managed apps on this device different from Shobhit's device?
-(Shobhit is another user in this example)
+- How are managed apps on this device different from (insertDevice name?
 - Give me the status of the **_`<Devicename>`_**?.
 Is it managed, is it compliant with management policies?

 ## Application and Group Management